What a month: Red Sox complete best April with win over KC

+BOSTON (AP) - The Boston Red Sox slammed their way through their most wins in April ever.

-BOSTON (AP) - Xander Bogaerts hit a grand slam over the Green Monster and the Boston Red Sox finished April with their most wins ever by beating the Kansas City Royals 10-6 on Monday night.
+Xander Bogaerts hit a grand slam over the Green Monster and Boston finished April by beating the Kansas City Royals 10-6 on Monday night.

 Mitch Moreland hit a solo homer and had three hits along with Bogaerts for the Red Sox, who posted their 19th victory in April.
 They had reached 18 three times, the last coming in their World Series-winning 2013 season.